Film Spoilers and

 Eddie Was Still Alive!

-Tracy Won The High School Election; Teacher McAllister Was Forced To Resign After Tampering With Election Results
+Tracy Won The High School Election; Teacher McAllister Was Forced To Resign After Tampering With Election Results, Although His Life Turned Out OK

 The election was supervised by conscientious civics teacher and student government advisor Jim McAllister (Matthew Broderick).

-Also affected by events at the school were McAllister's best friend and math teacher Mr. Novotny (Mark Harelik) who had a career-ending and marriage-ending affair with Tracy, and the two women in McAllister's domestic life:
+Also affected by events at the school were McAllister's best friend, neighbor and math teacher Dave Novotny (Mark Harelik) who had a career-ending and marriage-ending affair with Tracy.
+After the affair was revealed, Dave was fired from his job and divorced by his wife Linda Novotny (Delaney Driscoll).

 Electra Glide in Blue (1973)

-Arizona Motorcycle Cop Wintergreen Was Shot To Death After Minor Traffic Incident With Hippies
+Arizona Motorcycle Cop Wintergreen Was Shot To Death On His Electra Glide Motorcycle After A Minor Traffic Incident With Hippies

-In this mid-70s counter-culturally themed action/crime film representative of the New Hollywood of the 70s, Robert Blake starred as John Wintergreen - a short-statured, virile, honorable and tactful rookie motorcycle patrolman (and ex-Vietnam Vet) on the desert roads of Northern Arizona riding an Electra Glide Harley Davidson bike.
+Robert Blake starred as John Wintergreen - a short-statured, virile, honorable and tactful rookie motorcycle patrolman (and ex-Vietnam Vet) on the beautiful desert roads of Northern Arizona.
+He rode on an Electra Glide Harley Davidson bike, serving as a traffic enforcement officer.
+The poster's tagline described: "He's A Good Cop.
+On A Big Bike.
+On A Bad Road."
+His career objective was to become a homicide detective.

 Elvira Madigan (1967, Swe.)